soluchi07/community_board/README.md

 ## Notes

 At first had issues centering some divs (an age-old problem, I know), but after I got the hang of it everything else went pretty smoothly.
-I learnt new functions like navigator.clipboard.writeText(), ways to handle web prcesses asynchronously and learnt new styling techniques to add outlines to text.
+I learnt new functions like navigator.clipboard.writeText(), ways to handle web processes asynchronously and learnt new styling techniques to add outlines to text.

 ## License